English Indian Sweet Pongal (1 Cup)

 Portion Control

-Limit the amount of sweet pongal you consume in a single sitting to help manage the rise in your blood sugar levels.
+Limit the amount of pongal you consume in a single sitting to manage the impact on your blood sugar.

 Pair with Protein

-Include a source of protein such as a handful of nuts or a serving of Greek yogurt.
-Protein can help slow down the absorption of sugar into your bloodstream.
+Add a source of protein such as Greek yogurt, paneer, or a handful of nuts, which can help slow down the absorption of carbohydrates.

 Stay Hydrated